mlin/miniwdl-cloud/README.md

 ### Worker instance type

-The default worker instance type `m5d.4xlarge` can be changed by setting the `worker_instance_type` Terraform variable (environment `TF_var_worker_instance_type` or `terraform apply -var=worker_instance_type=....`).
-You can change the worker type of an existing cluster by re-running `terraform apply terraform/aws/swarm` with the new variable setting; this will terminate existing workers and launch the new using the existing VM image.
+The default m5d.4xlarge worker instance type can be changed by setting the `worker_instance_type` Terraform variable (environment `TF_var_worker_instance_type` or `terraform apply -var=worker_instance_type=....`).
+You can change the worker type of an existing cluster by re-running `terraform apply terraform/aws/swarm` with the new variable setting; this will quickly terminate existing workers and launch the new, using the existing VM image.

 Considerations:

-* The worker instance type should meet or exceed the highest individual `runtime.cpu` and `runtime.memory` reservations expected across the tasks, to ensure every task can get an appropriate worker.
+* The worker instance type should meet or exceed the highest individual `runtime.cpu` and `runtime.memory` reservations expected across the tasks, to ensure there will be an appropriate worker for every task.
   * If a task's resource reservations exceed the worker type, miniwdl will log a warning and "round down" to match.
 This prevents deadlock, but the task may run suboptimally or crash.
-  * Workers can run multiple smaller tasks concurrently to the extent they fit based on the reservations.
+  * Workers can run multiple smaller tasks concurrently, to the extent their reservations fit.
 * Instance families with [NVMe instance store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html) are recommended for optimal Docker performance: such as M5d (general-purpose), C5d (compute-optimized), R5d (high mem), and I3 (high mem & scratch).
 * Cost and spot price volatility